HazemAbuelanin/HazemAbuelanin/README.md

 - 🚗 Autonomous Vehicles
 - 💻 Software Development

-My focus is on strengthening my skills in **computer engineering fundamentals** while exploring advanced topics in **robotics software engineering** and **AI** by working on various exciting projects.
+My focus is on strengthening my skills in **Computer Engineering Fundamentals** while exploring advanced topics in **robotics software engineering** and **AI** by working on various exciting projects.

 ---